You are here

 My first book Bodies, Politics and African Healing examines how healers in Tanzania are generating new ways of conceptualizing the body and bodily threats as they confront a changing therapeutic landscape dominated by AIDS and malaria – and all the circulating technologies, inscriptions, bodies, experts, policies, bureaucratic formations and ethical regimes these disease entities entail.
 In this work, I attend closely to the ontological politics of healing in Tanzania (that is, struggles of who and what constitutes the realm of the real).

 I am currently working on two research projects.
-The first -- The Politics of Habitability: Plants, Sovereignty and Healing in a Toxic World -- accounts for the rise of a new form of therapy in Tanzania, referred to by some as dawa lishe, or nutritious medicines.
+The first -- Medicines that Feed Us: Plants, Sovereignty and Healing in a Toxic World -- accounts for the rise of a new form of therapy in Tanzania, referred to by some as dawa lishe, or nutritious medicines.
 This emergent field of practice reorganizes relations between agriculture and medicine in order to articulate the threats to well-being that structure the contemporary moment and to experiment with responses.
 Through it Tanzanians explore: what forms of vitality, of growth, are possible today?
 Who and what can grow ampler and more vital in Tanzania and how?
 I examine how dawa lishe translates and (re)configures notions of medicine, property, chronicity and crisis that are fundamental to global health.
 I argue that in the process of exploring that which is required to sustain, to endure, and to thrive, Tanzanian herbal producers are articulating a politics of habitability.

 The second -- (Un)ethical Substances: The Power of Skin in East Africa – is a newer project interested in efforts to stop the current wave of attacks on people with albinism are struggles over what skin is at the beginning of this millennium.
 I am tracking the ways that political and therapeutic projects concerning albinism in Africa are elaborating and solidifying some notions of skin and understandings of its vitality, while they refuse, deny, or ignore others.
 Ethnographically I am interested in how the vitality of skin has come to matter differently in healing, medicine, witchcraft, advocacy and love and how it has come to embody both political and therapeutic potential.
 Two primary questions drive this fieldwork: What conditions the powers and potentials – the capacities and vulnerabilities – of skin in East Africa at the turn of the millennium?
 How do these powers structure acts of violence and care, harming and healing?
 Conflicts over the power of skin in Africa demand a careful rethinking of the politics of postcolonial bodies.
 In this research, Langwick is interested in the forms of knowledge and practice that shape the capacities and vulnerabilities of skin in East Africa, and that come to constitute the space of both pleas for humanity and articulations of the humane.